 Only websites with control over their DNS and the technical know-how to implement the changes are eligible.
 Plus they need the willingness and expertise required to accept payments in Bitcoin, and convert those funds back into traditional currencies.
 The technical requirements laid out above means a huge number of websites won’t have the ability to collect their hard-earned visitor contributions made through Brave.

 There is currently no page on the Brave website for publishers to sign up to receive their payments from Brave Software.
-Under the current model, Brave Software will contact publishers once they have more than 10 USD worth in Bitcoins pending payment.
+Under the current model, Brave Software will contact publishers once they’ve more than 10 USD worth in Bitcoins pending payment.
 I’ve contacted Brave Software and have been told I’ll be among the first publishers they’ll sign up once they start accepting publisher sign up.
 In other words, Brave is already collecting funds from their users but don’t have the system to pay publishers in place yet.

-Big publishers really aren’t happy about Brave.
-The Newspaper Association of America (NAA) sent Brave Software a cease and desist letter already before Brave had released their first beta, according to The Drum.
+Big publishers aren’t happy about Brave.
+The Newspaper Association of America (NAA) sent Brave Software a cease and desist letter already before Brave had released its first beta, according to The Drum.
 They weren’t angered by Brave’s cumbersome payment model and inconvenient choice in payout currency, but rather the fact that Brave is collecting money on their behalf from customers without making agreements and signing deals with them first.

 Haven’t we been here before?

-Brave’s business model isn’t new nor particular innovative.
+Brave’s business model isn’t new nor particularly innovative.
 As far as I know, they’re the first attempt at integrating a website ledger natively into a web browser.
 However, they’re not the first to collect money on behalf of publishers only to be met with opposition when they turn around and want to give that money to the publishers they’ve been earmarked for.

 Readability, an online service that stripped away ads and distraction to create “a clean reading experience”, operated for less than a year in 2011/2012.
-Readability, like Brave Software, collected volunteer payments from their customers and intended to hand those out to publishers based on how many distraction free articles their users had read per website.
+Readability, like Brave Software, collected volunteer payments from their customers and intended to hand those out to publishers based on how many distraction-free articles their users had read per website.

 To Readability’s surprise, very few publishers were interested in collecting the money Readability’s customers had intended to send their way.
 As much a 90 % of the subscription fees from Readability customers went unclaimed by websites despite Readability’s best efforts to make websites accept their earmarked funds.
 Despite amassing thousands of paying customers in less than a year without an advertising budget, Readability got stuck with a growing pile of funds earmarked for publishers that the publishers simply didn’t want.

 The Readability service was simple to use and easy to understand.
 It would automatically quality assure the content that people would pay for as it required their users to click on a button in their web browsers to save an article to their reading lists.
-The distraction free reading experience championed by Readability lives on as the “reading modes” you can find in the Firefox, Safari, and Microsoft Edge web browsers.
+The distraction-free reading experience championed by Readability lives on as the “reading modes” you can find in the Firefox, Safari, and Microsoft Edge web browsers.

 Brave have anticipated the problems faced by Readability by redistributing unclaimed funds among their paying customer’s other visited websites.
-There is no transparency as to which websites on the customers’ ledger will actually receive any funds, but this way there is at least a guarantee that each contribution will reach a publisher.
+There is no transparency as to which websites on the customers’ ledger will receive any funds, but this way there is at least a guarantee that each contribution will reach a publisher.
 Even if it wasn’t the customers’ first or even second choice of publisher.

-Without big publishers promoting and funneling their readers in to Brave, they wouldn’t stand a chance.
+Without big publishers promoting and funneling their readers into Brave, they wouldn’t stand a chance.
 If NAA’s response is anything to go by, Brave is a long way away from that happening.